endodoug/endodoug.github.io/_posts/2016-03-07-bitfountain-tips.md

 ## Get Organized!

 I wish I had done it from the start.
 Here’s the deal…  Eliot is getting ready to throw down a **LOT** of knowledge.
 Set up a couple folders, or more, that make sense to you.
 It doesn’t have to be elaborate, just something that works for you.
-Name your Xcode projects according to the category you’re working on; e.g. You can see all my autolayout projects together.
+Name your Xcode projects according to the category you’re working on; e.g. In the image you can see all my autolayout projects together.
 This makes your life much easier when you're going back trying to locate something specific.

 ![BitFountain Folders](/images/Bitfountain_Folders.png)